2026 NDNS+ yearly meeting

 Titles and abstracts of the lectures will be included here in due course

-Speaker for SAG Structure-Preserving Numerical Methods: Tom Tyranowski (Twente)
+Speaker for SAG Structure-Preserving Numerical Methods: Tom Tyranowski (University of Twente)

 Title: Learning deterministic and stochastic forced Hamiltonian systems